tanush-g/Brain/README.md

 # Deep Learning based Brain Tumour Classification using CNNs and MR Imaging

-## CNN Model using Tensorflow

 This project aims to classify brain MRI images into four categories: Glioma, Meningioma, No tumor, and Pituitary tumor.
-It utilizes TensorFlow to build and train a convolutional neural network (CNN) for the task.
+It utilizes Keras (with TensorFlow backend) to build and train a convolutional neural network (CNN).
+An interactive web application built with Streamlit allows users to upload MRI images and receive instant classification results.

+## Features

+- **CNN Model**: A Keras-based Convolutional Neural Network trained for classifying brain tumors.
+- **Interactive Web App**: A Streamlit application (`app.py`) for easy interaction with the model.
+Users can upload MRI images and view predictions.
+- **Data Preprocessing**: Includes scripts and functions for preparing MRI image data for training and prediction.
+- **Model Evaluation**: Jupyter notebook (`tumorClassification.py`) detailing the model training, evaluation, and visualization of results (e.g., confusion matrix, accuracy/loss plots).
+- **Dev Environment**: Pre-configured development environment using Dev Containers for consistent setup.
+- **Code Quality**: Includes a GitHub Actions workflow for CodeQL to analyze code for security vulnerabilities.

 ## Understanding Brain Tumors and Detection Methods